What Can Make the Difference in the Life of a Prodigal?

 photo cre.
 Nsey Benajah

 Sometimes parents don’t like who their children have become.
-They’re rude, disrespectful, mean, and hateful towards us.
+They’re rude, disrespectful, mean, and spew hateful towards us.
 We can’t believe who they are today.
-What can make a difference in their lives?
-We’re not sure.
-We wouldn’t want to tell you the truth if we met to talk.
-We’d whitewash the truth and sugar coat their situation.
-Our heads hang low, our eyes stare at the ground in shame.
+What can make a difference in the life of a prodigal?
+If we’re honest, we’re not sure.
+If we met to talk, we’d whitewash the truth and sugar coat their situation.
+Ashamed, our heads hang low.
+We’re at a loss for words.

 We love our sons and daughters with all our hearts.
-We’d give our lives for them, yet somehow they see us as their enemy.
+We’d give our lives for them, but where do we begin to share our story with you?

 What Happened?

 What happened to them?
 To us?
-A lot has happened.
-A whole lot–enough to fill the pages of hundreds of books or hours and hours on YouTube videos.
+A lot has transpired.
+A whole lot — enough to fill the pages of numerous books or hours and hours on YouTube.

-Abuse and rejection and all kinds of trauma happened.
+Abuse and rejection and all kinds of trauma.

 wikimediacommons

-The sweet, innocent child we raised, who we have a wealth of special memories with, is gone.
-They slipped away to a far country and can’t find their way back home.
-What’s worse is that they don’t want to return.
-They stopped caring.
+If only that was possible.
+The sweet, innocent child we raised is gone.
+The one we have a wealth of special memories with no longer exists.
+They’ve disappeared, slipped away to a far country.
+Lost, they can’t find their way back.
+What’s worse is that they have no desire to return.
+They’ve stopped caring.
 If we’re honest, maybe we have too.
+Years of hurt, anger, and resentment have built up.

 How did we get here?

 Mystified, our pain is deep.
-They’re still our beloved offspring, the ones who held our hearts; our hopes and dreams.
+This son, this daughter, is still our beloved offspring, the one who held our hearts; our hopes and dreams.
+Only shattered pieces of those dreams remain.

-Underneath all the muck and mire is a frightened, confused, weary soul…this might describe both of us.
+Underneath all the muck and mire of their life is a frightened, confused, weary soul.
+Our precious child is still there … somewhere.

 Is there any hope of restoration?